cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-07-13-paip-intro.md

 <a href="http://amzn.to/29CsgBt"><img src="https://images-na.ssl-images-amazon.com/images/I/516h5FydqNL._SX359_BO1,204,203,200_.jpg"></img></a>

 PAIP is a classic with high standard Common Lisp code to solve problems in artificial intelligence.
-My goal is to have read this book and finished a selection of the exercises in Clojure within a year.
+The coming year I will study this book.

 There are 25 chapters and there are 52 weeks till 13 July 2017.
-This means I have to finish a chapter every two weeks.
+This means I have to finish a chapter roughly every two weeks.

-I will read PAIP and try to do as much exercises as I can handle.

 ## Summary for Chapter 1: Introduction to Lisp
 The chapter starts with a quote by Alan Perlis: